javadianf/representation-learning-autoencoders/README.md

-# Comparative Analysis of Unsupervised and Supervised Autoencoders for Nuclei Classification in Clear Cell Renal Cell Carcinoma Images
+# Representation Learning in Autoencoder Latent Spaces, from Unsupervised to Supervised
----
+Four autoencoder variants, differing in what constraint is applied to the latent space, compared by how well that space separates known classes.

 ## Publication

 This repository is the reference implementation of the autoencoder models used to grade individual cell nuclei in clear cell renal cell carcinoma (ccRCC) histopathology for the ISBI 2025 paper: